ManuViola77/git-real/README.txt

 ahora modificado por greg!

-the cake is a like
+the cake is a lie!